 Commercial Photography at a Brand New Cocktail Bar in Frome

-The lovely people at Flow Bar in Frome opened their bar during lockdown, so they needed some commercial photography to help get their name out there.
+The lovely people at Flow Bar in Frome opened their bar during lockdown, so they needed some advertising photography to help get their name out there.

 When opening any kind of new business, commercial photography is a key component in helping to get the word out to the locals and the wider community.
 During a national lockdown, it's vital!
 With no footfall and tight restrictions on the types of businesses that could be open, the guys at Flow Bar in Frome decided to plough on through and make their new cocktail bar ready to open, whenever that would be.

 Sarah Baker looks after the marketing for Flow Bar.
-She had seen my past commercial photography work and past client list, so was keen to get me down to shoot, as she knew I could capture the look that the guys were looking to achieve.
+I have worked with the fabulous Sarah before and she was keen to get me down to shoot, as she knew I could capture the look that the guys were looking to achieve.
 I like to capture motion in my photography, action shots that almost look like video - it really helps to add excitement and vibrancy to an image.
 It's this type of commercial photography that Sarah had seen in my work, and wanted to use to promote this new venture.

 The purpose of the shoot was to increase the library of images that Flow Bar in Frome had for social media, advertising and their under construction website.
 They needed lots of shots of cocktails being prepared, images of the decor and vibe that they had created there.
 As it is a cocktail bar, it will normally be open at night, so the photography needed to reflect that.
 Tricky, when you arrive to shoot at 10am on a bright, sunny day!
 In order to recreate the illusion of evening time we blacked out the windows, fired up the neon lights and in post-production I did a little wizardry to complete the effect.
 I think we pulled it off, in fact after a couple of hours of shooting we forgot what time it was!